 It covers your pet so you can get that broken leg fixed — while keeping your wallet happy.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Health insurance is a hotly debated subject but anyone who’s practically ended up back in the ER after receiving an ER bill will probably (read: definitely) make no bones about the urgency of coverage.
+Health insurance is a hotly debated subject, but anyone who’s practically ended up back in the emergency room after receiving the bill will probably (read: definitely) make no bones about the urgency of coverage.
 Pet insurance can protect your cat or dog — and your wallet — too.
-The truth is, no matter how proactive you are about your pet’s wellbeing, accidents happen: your cat could develop a coconut-sized hairball, your pup could tear their ACL at the dog park, or — worse — your pet could be diagnosed with cancer.
+The truth is, no matter how proactive you are about your pet’s wellbeing, accidents happen: Your cat could develop a coconut-sized hairball, your pup could tear their ACL at the dog park, or — worse — your pet could be diagnosed with cancer.
 In any case, you shouldn’t have to hesitate to make the right call when your pet’s life is on the line.
 Here’s everything you need to know about pet insurance for when your dog or cat needs more than TLC.